lightlace/cpp-docs.de-de/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parameter

-`right` Der Datenstrom, dessen Flags, die Sie kopieren möchten.
+*richtige* der Stream, dessen Flags Sie kopieren möchten.

 ### <a name="return-value"></a>Rückgabewert